justojavier00/PredictingElectricityConsumption/README.md

 # Also, we have removed columns reflecting total energy consumption (from 'TOTALBTU' to 'TOTALDOLOTH').
 cols_to_ignore = set(list(range(839,856))+list(set(range(906,918))))

-#the raminig columns correspond to the full categorical ones
+# The raminig columns correspond to the full categorical ones.
 cols_full_categ = [col for col in range(len(df.columns)) if col not in cols_categ_with_binary \
                      and col not in cols_full_noncateg and col not in cols_noncateg_and_3_binaries \
                      and col != 717 and col not in cols_to_ignore and col != 838] #838 is the column to be predcited

-#We now start with the actual One-hot econding schema
+# We now start with the actual One-hot econding schema.
 df_categorical = df[df.columns[cols_full_categ]]
 X = df_categorical.to_numpy().tolist()
 enc = OneHotEncoder()